codesaler/lightsocks/README.md

 We walk in the dark, to serve the light.

-shadowsocks is a lightweight tunnel proxy which can help you get through firewalls
+[shadowsocks](https://github.com/clowwindy/shadowsocks) is a lightweight tunnel proxy which can help you get through firewalls

-This is a special client serving as a transparent proxy.
+lightsocks is a shadowsocks client serving as a transparent proxy.
 Once set up, you can visit `localhost:local_port` as if you are visiting `target_server:target_port`.

 usage